omkar-2483/Find-My-Nest/structure.md

    * for client side validation, we set required in input field and applied bootstrap class 'needs-validatin', the logic of 'needs-validation' is written in "public/js/script.js"
    * we used "joi" tool for server side schema validation in schema.js

+# routes
+ * all routes are moved in respective route files